Menu

 PE:

-In PE, children will learn Hockey and Tennis.
-P.E. at school will take place on Wednesdays and Thursdays where we will continue to wear our PE kit to school.
+In PE, children will learn Tag Rugby at school will take place on Wednesdays and Thursdays where we will continue to wear our PE kit to school.
 The kit consist of a sky blue polo, royal blue Oaklands jumper, royal blue cotton shorts, socks and suitable sports trainers.
 For health and safety reasons earrings and watches should be removed for all PE lessons and long hair must be tied up.

 Homework